TheoBendixson/real-ios-build-script/README.md

 # A From-Scratch iOS Build System For An Actual Shipped Game
-This is example of a complete iOS app build system, written 100% from scratch, self-contained in a bash shell script.
+This is an example of a complete iOS app build system, written 100% from scratch, self-contained in a bash shell script.

 It's not a theoretical build script for some hobby project that has not shipped.
 I used this script (and still use it) to build and update the [iOS version of my first game, Mooselutions](https://apps.apple.com/us/app/mooselutions/id6477404960?mt=12), a real product you can spend money on at the App Store.